 I don't say this to disparage popular music, even though I suspect that in a hundred years, most of it will be remembered about as widely as Mairzy Doats.
 (Look it up, kids.)
 A simple and catchy tune is perfectly valuable on its own merits, and not every piece of music or television show or movie has to engage the brain at full capacity.

 But the middle-brow cultural establishment is determined to freight the flotsam and jetsam of popular culture with more intellectual weight than it can carry, sinking it under a lot of pretentious commentary about its very great significance.

-In part, they are going where the clicks are, desperately seeking the Web traffic that keeps the lights on and that doesn’t go to thinkpieces about Mozart.
+In part, they are going where the clicks are, desperately seeking the Web traffic that keeps the lights on and that doesn't go to thinkpieces about Mozart.
 You might notice that I did the same thing, baiting the clicks for this article by putting Beyoncé in the title.
+[Update: This refers to the title when the piece was originally published in The Federalist.]
 Like I said, it keeps the lights on.
-But if we’re just responding to the cultural environment as we find it, it’s worth asking how it got that way.
+But if we're just responding to the cultural environment as we find it, it's worth asking how it got that way.